 Opinion: Dr. W. David Colby: Turbines and health, December 2, 2011

-Canadian researchers: No direct link between wind turbines and health, November 29, 2011
+Canadian researchers: No direct link between wind turbines and adverse health impacts, November 29, 2011

 Wind power: A quiet solution to climate change, June 27, 2011